OndrejNepozitek/Edgar-Unity/docs/guides/fog-of-war.md

 ## Example scene

-An example scene can be found at *Edgar/Examples/FogOfWarExample*.
+An example scene can be found at <Path path="2de:FogOfWarExample" />.

 > **Note:** Please see the [Add custom renderer feature](fog-of-war.md#add-custom-renderer-feature) setup step below to make the example scene work in URP/LWRP.